 There are 1,800 acres of wine grapes in cultivation, making up 12 percent of the total production.
 Native American varieties constitute the vast majority of wine grape production (primarily Concord, but also includes significant acreages of Catawba, Niagara, and other varieties).
 French-American hybrids (the most commonly grown varieties being Chambourcin, Vidal Blanc, Seyval Blanc, and Vignoles) account for 3 percent of the total production.
 Many of the newer vineyards are being planted with Vitis vinifera varieties including Chardonnay and Cabernet Sauvignon, which are classic examples of European wine grapes.
 These grapes are used to make fine wines that are produced by nearly 115 wineries now licensed in the Commonwealth.
 According to 2003 data, wine-making is the fastest-growing segment of the grape industry in Pennsylvania with an estimated total economic impact of $200 million annually.

 The market you choose to serve will have a large impact on which grapes are the best varieties for you to grow.
 Current markets for native varieties, such as Concord, Catawba, and Niagara, are not as lucrative as markets for French-American and V. vinifera hybrids.
 The price per ton for French-American and V. vinifera hybrids can be five to ten times higher than for native varieties.
 For native varieties, the goal is to produce as many tons per acre as possible due to their lower selling price.
 For hybrid and V. vinifera varieties used primarily for wine production, quality--not quantity--is the main production goal.
 Make sure you understand the quality requirements of the winemaker to which you are selling before selecting varieties for your vineyard.
 Quality grapes are of paramount importance to the winemaker because they have a direct impact on the quality of the wine.
 French-American and V. vinifera hybrids are more difficult to produce and represent additional risks to the grower.
 The impact of losses to birds, disease, and frost should be considered when developing your marketing plan.
-For more information on marketing, please consult the Fruit and Vegetable Marketing for Small-scale and Part-time Growers.
+For more information on marketing, please consult the Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers.

 If you are producing grapes for the juice market, whether for a local winemaker or for wholesale, your market should be established well before production begins.
 Depending on your location, juice marketing may also require hauling the crop considerable distances because most bulk wine and juice producers and brokers are located in either Erie County, Pennsylvania, or western New York.
 The expense of hauling your grapes to market is a major consideration and should be included when evaluating the profitability of wine grape production.
 However, with many areas now having small wineries, hauling expenses may not be a potential limiting factor.